Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 as flit_core, hatchling, meson-python…) produces a Wheel Variant, which is then consumed by a wheel installer (pip, uv, pdm…).
 Alongside them, variant providers (CUDA, ROCm, x86_64, AArch64, BLAS / LAPACK, MPI, OpenMP…) are shown.
-Build backends communicate with them to validate variants, wheras installers do to verify whether the wheels are compatible." />
+Build backends communicate with them to validate variants, whereas installers do that to verify whether the wheels are compatible." />
   <figcaption>Fig. 9.
 Interaction between wheel software and dynamic provider plugins</figcaption>
 </figure>
 </div>